KimScheffler/technical-writing-portfolio/docs/en/overview/documentation-approach.md

 ## Information Architecture and Content Design

-Designing a clear and logical information architecture is a central part of my approach (steps 4–7 in the diagram).
+Designing a clear and logical information architecture is a central component of the applied approach (steps 4–7 in the diagram).

-At this stage, I define the **documentation format** and select appropriate **tools** for content creation and maintenance (steps 4–5).
+At this stage, the **documentation format** is defined and appropriate **tools** for content creation and maintenance are selected (steps 4–5).

-The **content structure** is then designed using a task-oriented approach and based on the **DITA information model**, with a clear distinction between **Concept**, **Task**, and **Reference** content (step 6).
+The **content structure** is then designed using a task-oriented approach and is based on the **DITA information model**, with a clear separation of **Concept**, **Task**, and **Reference** content.
+This separation is not only conceptual but is also directly reflected in the structure of the individual documentation pages (step 6).

-At this stage, I define the output channels of the documentation (step 7), such as web-based help systems, in-product documentation, PDF manuals, or internal knowledge bases.
+Based on this structure, the **output channels** for the documentation are defined (step 7), such as web-based help systems, in-product help, PDF documentation, or internal knowledge bases, and navigation, terminology, and structure are aligned accordingly.

-This structured approach helps ensure that documentation remains understandable, scalable, and easy to maintain over time.
+This structured approach ensures that documentation remains understandable, scalable, and maintainable over time.

 ---

 ## Writing, Review, and Continuous Improvement

-Writing the documentation is treated as an iterative process (steps 8–12 in the diagram).
+Documentation is created iteratively (steps 8–12 in the diagram).

-At this stage, content is created, reviewed, and refined with a focus on clarity, accuracy, and consistency.
-Visual elements are used where they support understanding and complement the written content.
+During this phase, content is written, reviewed, and refined with a focus on clarity, technical accuracy, and consistency. **Visual elements** are used selectively where they support understanding.
+Reusable graphics and UI elements are placed centrally in reference sections whenever possible to avoid redundancy and improve maintainability.

-After publication, feedback and usage insights are incorporated to continuously improve the documentation.
-Documentation is treated as a **living product**, evolving alongside the software and user needs.
+After publication, feedback and usage insights are continuously incorporated into further documentation development.
+Documentation is treated as a **living product** that evolves alongside the software and user requirements.

 ---

 ## Guiding Principles

-Across all documentation projects, I consistently apply the following principles:
+Across all documentation projects, the following principles are applied consistently:

 - user goals before system features
-- prioritizing clarity and simplicity
+- clarity and simplicity as guiding priorities
 - consistency in structure, terminology, and style
 - maintainability and reusability of content

-This approach allows me to create documentation that supports users effectively while remaining sustainable for development and documentation teams.
+This approach enables the creation of documentation that effectively supports users while remaining sustainable for development and documentation teams.